 This output is made safe in two ways, firstly by releasing the flow of electrons from the capacitor in regular pulses of about 1/300th of a second approximately a second apart.
 The amperage component of the electrical charge is greatly reduced to figures in the range of 15 - 500milliamps.
 (The majority of units operate in the 100-150milliamp range)*.
 Compare this with two other scenarios.

 - Mains Electricity.
-220volts at 13 Amps and constant, unpleasant and regularly causes death.
+220volts at 13 Amps and constant, unpleasant and regularly causes death, there are many incidences of people running out wires directly plugged into 220v or 110v circuits killing both animals and people.

 If the current did not pulse (like most electrical appliances - hair dryer, radio, toaster, etc.), then whatever touched it would continue to be shocked until the power went out or something pried them off.